XMUSpecLab/CLRMA/README.md

 # CLRMA
-Algorithm for signal extraction of hyperspectral imaging data
+Algorithm for signal extraction of hyperspectral imaging data, including ALRMA and CLRMA.